Ringle (community), Wisconsin

 Ringle is an unincorporated community located in the town of Ringle, Marathon County, Wisconsin, United States.
-Ringle is located near Wisconsin Highway 29 6 mi east of Weston.
+Ringle is located near Wisconsin Highway 29, 6 mi east of Weston.
 Ringle has a post office and a Fire department, with a ZIP code of 54471.
+On April 17, 2026, an EF3 tornado hit the community and caused damage to homes and minor damage to Riverside Elementary.

 History

 A post office called Ringle has been in operation since 1891.
 The community was named for John Ringle, who owned land in the area.